The CIRCLE command is used to create circle objects in AutoCAD. This command is included in the DRAW command group.

 » 2-Point (2P)

-- Specify second endpoint of circle’s diameter
+- Specify the second endpoint of the diameter.

 » 3-Point (3P)